xLeachimx/masteroids/design/gameplay.md

   - Medium asteroids have 8 sections
   - Small asteroids have 6 sections
 - The Player will initially spawn in the center of the screen with the point of the ship facing at 0 degrees on the unit circle.
+- The Player will be able to fire a pellet which will travel from the front of their ship

 ## Secondary Mechanics

-Note: All secondary mechanics replace the primary mechanics they improve, when completed.
+Note: All secondary mechanics replace/modify the primary mechanics they improve, when completed.

 ---